-A similar procedure is also used in lengthy trials at a distant location involving the production of voluminous subpoenaed documents.
-The trial is opened by a telephone conference call, and the judge rules on disputed issues raised in the petition to revoke the subpoena.
-The judge then travels to the trial site when the parties are ready to resume the trial.
+A similar procedure is also used in lengthy hearings at a distant location involving the production of voluminous subpoenaed documents.
+The hearing is opened by telephone, and the judge rules on disputed issues raised in the petition to revoke the subpoena during the recorded conference call.
+The judge then travels to the hearing site when the parties are ready to resume.